raphsa/Telco_Customer_churn/README.md

 python main.py
 ```

-Results (charts and reports) will be saved in the ./images folder.
+Results (plots and table) are saved in the ./images folder.
 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.